duckdb/duckdb-web/docs/guides/meta/summarize.md

 ---
 layout: docu
-title: Summarize
-selected: Summarize
+title: How to quickly get a feel for a dataset using summarize
+selected: How to quickly get a feel for a dataset using summarize
 ---

-# How to quickly get a feel for a dataset using summarize

 The `SUMMARIZE` command can be used to easily compute a number of aggregates over a table or a query.
 The `SUMMARIZE` command launches a query that computes a number of aggregates over all columns, including `min`, `max`, `avg`, `std` and `approx_unique`.